-"Of the one who saw everything to the edge of the universe, who knew the hidden, who understood everything..."
-Thus begins "The Epic of Gilgamesh" — the oldest literary monument that has reached us from the depths of Sumerian and...
+"Of one who saw everything to the edge of the universe, who knew the hidden, who comprehended all…" Thus begins the "Epic of Gilgamesh" — the oldest literary monument that has reached us from the depths of Sumerian and Akkadian...

-This edition is not only an introduction to a great work of the Ancient East but also a deep dive into the history of its translation and interpretation: Gumilev's translation is accompanied by a preface by his friend, Assyriologist Vladimir Shileiko, as well as an article by contemporary researcher Ekaterina Markova.
+This edition is not only an introduction to a great work of the Ancient East but also a deep dive into the history of its translation and interpretation: Gumilev's translation is accompanied by a preface from his friend, the Assyriologist Vladimir Shileiko, as well as an article by contemporary researcher Ekaterina Markova.

 Printhouse: Mann, Ivanov i Ferber

-Series: Myths From A to Z
+Series: Myths from A to Z

 Age restrictions: 16+